source-academy/sicp/README.md

 ## Licenses

 [![CC BY-SA 4.0][cc-by-sa-image]][cc-by-sa]
-The text of SICP JS is licensed by the authors and adapters under a [Creative Commons Attribution-ShareAlike 4.0 International License][cc-by-sa].
+The text of SICP JS is derived from the book *Structure and Interpretation of Computer Programs*, Second Edition, 1996, (SICP) and is licensed by the authors and adapters under a [Creative Commons Attribution-ShareAlike 4.0 International License](cc-by-sa) (CC BY-SA).
+A [comparison edition](http://sicp.sourceacademy.org) indicates the changes that were made to the text.
+The figures are derived from figures created by Andres Raba in 2015 and are also subject to CC BY-SA.

 [![GPL 3][gpl3-image]][gpl3]
-All JavaScript and Scheme programs that appear in SICP and SICP JS are licensed under the [GNU General Public License Version 3][gpl3].
+The JavaScript programs in SICP JS are derived from the Scheme programs in SICP and are subject to the [GNU General Public License v3.0](gpl3].

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)
 All JavaScript and TypeScript programs that generate the SICP (JS) versions are licensed